Werner-Staeblein/Project-2-modified-resubmit/README.md

 I used a guide to create to quiz app written by Faraz **[Step-by-step-guide-for-quiz-app](https://www.codewithfaraz.com/content/161/build-a-quiz-application-with-html-css-and-javascript-step-by-step-guide#javascript-code)**

-For the logic of the quiz and interactivity coding with Javascript, I likewise used the book "Programmieren Lernen mit Javascript" authored by Stephan Elter
+For the logic of the quiz and interactivity coding with Javascript, I likewise used the book "Programmieren Lernen mit Javascript" authored by Stephan Elter.

 For the randomized shuffling of the questions.js array the Fisher-Yates logic was used.

 This function to randomly shuffle the array of questions was included in the code that I used as a starting guide for my project.
 I did check the code in my referenced learning code against the post on Stackoverflow (**[Stackoverflow Fisher-Yates Randomization]( https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)**)